· 1 min read

-Julie Haendiges of NSF International’s Applied Research Center Wins a CDC Award
+Julie Haendiges of NSF’s Applied Research Center Wins a CDC Award

 Haendiges was previously the Supervisor of the Molecular Diagnostics Laboratory at the Maryland Department of Health, where she initiated and executed the setup of the Maryland GenomeTrakr lab and managed its day-to-day operations.
 Ms. Haendiges holds a master’s degree in biotechnology from the University of Maryland – Baltimore.